 Although having some formal education Dania is mostly self-taught.
 Vincent Van Gogh, Daumier, Picasso and Tom Thomson were her main inspirations along with the line drawings in prehistoric cave paintings.
 The deep rich colours of the Renaissance and the wild exciting abstract paintings deepened Dania’s passion for painting.
 She took from all of them the things that resonated the strongest and applied that to her work.
 Another big influence for over 20 years has been teaching art workshops to persons of different ages and abilities and seeing them discover art’s beauty.
 Their innocent style of painting which is free from any formalities is motivating for Dania to watch.
 Music, nature and people are the main inspirations in her paintings.

 Dania was born in Toronto, Canada, of Polish/Spanish Heritage.
 Since 2009 her home has been north east of Havelock Ontario on 45 acres of forest along the Crowe River, surrounded by woods, incredible wild life, and the great rocky outcrops of the Canadian Shield.
-She lives there with her husband Al, an award winning musician and their two cats.
+She lives there with her husband Al, an award winning musician and their three cats.

 Dania has had numerous solo and group showings, and has won awards for her paintings.
 Her art has been featured in films, ads and TV specials.
 She was the subject of two televised documentaries; CBC's Sunday Arts Entertainment, and Bravo's Talkin'Blues airing in both Canada and the USA.
 Her works are collected internationally by both the public and private sectors.
+Peace